UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_01.md

 <img src="/module6/chronological_order.png" width="80%"></img>

 Notes:
 For ordering based on date and time, we need to use a formatting that computers understand.

-I encourage you to always use the **YYYY-MM-DD** format, also known as the ISO 8601 standard.
+We encourage you to always use the **YYYY-MM-DD** format, also known as the ISO 8601 standard.

 Computer environments understand this format well, and it is also nicely readable by humans.